colts70/The-Sematic-Stack/README.md

 Without HESS: An AI crawler enters a domain, scrapes 5,000 pages, generates embeddings, and guesses that the site is about "Artisanal Beer" with 85% confidence.

 With HESS: The crawler reads one JSON-LD file in milliseconds.
-It knows the site is about "Artisanal Beer" with 100% certainty because the owner declared it at the root.
+It knows the site is about "Artisanal Beer" with much higher certainty because the owner declared it at the root.

 HESS / DFH does not assert truth.
 It asserts semantic intent and provenance at the earliest possible machine-resolvable point.